 Not during CIF dead period.
-CIF dead period is from June 14 to June 28 (NO CIF Dead Period for 2021).
+CIF dead period is the last 2 weeks of June.
 This is an unofficial practice without adult supervision.
 Athletes run on their own with other members of the team.

 Why are there no coaches during this period?

 Do I have to run during this period?

 No. However, it is highly recommended for anyone wanting to be competitive.
 We recomend incoming freshmen to run 3 days a week during this period.

 Do I have to sign up for summer conditioning to participate in Cross Country?